jbrightuniverse/HungarianAlg.jl/README.md

 Installation: `pkg add https://github.com/jbrightuniverse/hungarianalg-julia/`

-Import: `using Hungarian: hungarian, display`
+Import: `using HungarianAlg: hungarian, display`

 In Jupyter or within a Julia script, do `using Pkg` and `Pkg.add(PackageSpec(url="https://github.com/jbrightuniverse/hungarianalg-julia"))`